The Best Way to Soothe Heartburn During Pregnancy—Plus Foods to Avoid

 "Foods that are high in fat may delay emptying of the stomach further, as these types of foods require more time to break down," says Crystal Karges, M.S., R.D.N., a San Diego-based dietitian and lactation consultant.
 As delicious as a greasy burger or bowl of ice cream might be, the aftermath might not be as fun.
 If you notice that fatty foods trigger your heartburn, eat them infrequently and serve up small portions.

 "Spicy foods, citrus and carbonated beverages may cause irritation to the lining of the stomach and can potentially relax the lower esophageal sphincter, which can increase heartburn," says Karges.
-Spicy foods are often paired up with a heavy fat, like in a coconut curry, or with an acid, like in a spicy marinara sauce, which can further worsen the burn.
-Onions, garlic and black pepper are a few spicy offenders.
+Spicy foods are often paired up with something high-fat, like in a coconut curry, or with an acid, like in a spicy marinara sauce, which can further worsen the burn.
+Onions, garlic and black pepper are a few common spicy food triggers for heartburn.

 Pictured Recipe: Soothing Ginger-Lemon Tea